- Red Hat Enterprise Linux 7 (and later)

 - Our network team says they need IP addresses to enable them to allow our Red Hat Satellite 6 installation to talk to the Content Delivery Network.
 We cannot use host names and must use IP address or ranges.

-It is necessary to allow the following host names and ports on the outgoing network firewall to enable yum and subscription-manager to sync Satellite Server to Red Hat Satellite 6 repositories:
+It is necessary to allow the following host names and ports on the outgoing network firewall to enable yum and subscription-manager to access Red Hat subscription services and Content Delivery Network (This remains the same for issues with Satellite 5.8 and Satellite 6+ syncing):

 - subscription.rhn.redhat.com:443 [https] AND subscription.rhsm.redhat.com:443 [https] (This is the new default address in newer versions of RHEL 7)